Monticello National Forest

 Monticello National Forest was established as the Monticello Forest Reserve by the U.S. Forest Service in Utah on February 6, 1907 with 214270 acre.
 It became a National Forest on March 4, 1907.
 On July 1, 1908 it was combined with La Sal National Forest, which was renamed La Salle National Forest for a short time.
-The lands presently exist in Manti-La Sal National Forest.
+The lands presently exist in Manti-La Sal National Forest as the Monticello Section of the La Sal Division of the Manti-La Sal National Forest.